All Episodes

 It doesn't really matter.

-The sentiment, if you're in charge of a responsibility of making those kinds of choices at any level, You've got to have a worldview.
+The sentiment, if you're in charge of a responsibility of making those kinds of choices at any level, you've got to have a worldview.

-and understand what matters and that has to filter into your choices that you make so I'm disappointed that the people who are responsible for being the pathway or the conduit through which we see such an important aspect of our community that is sport uh through our daily lives.
+So I'm disappointed that the people who are responsible for being the pathway or the conduit through which we see such an important aspect of our community that is sport through our daily lives.

 I'm disappointed that they didn't exercise better judgment in that regard.